Faculty and Staff

 Christin Butler, Director of Education and Classroom Teacher

 Christin’s career as a teacher and learner has taken her far and wide.
-She is currently a lead teacher and founder at the Dutch Creek Forest School Co-op, a weekly nature immersion preK & kindergarten program.
+She was a lead teacher and founder at the Dutch Creek Forest School Co-op, a weekly nature immersion preK & kindergarten program.
 She has previously taught at universities across Ohio, most recently at Ohio University, and has worked with students aged 2 through 65 in the U.S., Japan, and Cambodia.